parkavijayaraj/day-2-task/readme.md

-this is day 2 task
+this is day 2 task of road map